Gambling is a concern

 But when does gambling become a problem?
 Many people gamble for the adrenaline rush, to win money or to socialise, but if you find yourself betting more than you can afford to lose, borrowing money or feel like it’s affecting your daily life, you may need help.

-Data indicates that 430,000 people in Britain are problem gamblers, with 55,000 of these being under 16, and is twice as likely to affect people with mental health issues.
-There is a strong link between gambling problems and thoughts of suicide, with research suggesting that between 4-11% of suicides are gambling related, equivalent to between 250 and 650 deaths per year in the UK.
+Data indicates that 246,000 people in Britain are problem gamblers, with 55,000 of these being under 16, and is twice as likely to affect people with mental health issues.
+There is a strong link between gambling problems and suicide – up to 496 suicides are linked to gambling every year in the UK alone.

 If you are worried that gambling is affecting your mental health, you can talk to your doctor.
 There are also charities and organisations that offer support and information for people who may have a problem with gambling, as well as their friends and families.